junxit/us-congress-bills-119/bill.md

   >       - **(xiv)** reduction thyrochondroplasty;
   >       - **(xv)** chondrolaryngoplasty; and
   >       - **(xvi)** mastectomy.
-  >     - **(C)** Any plastic surgery that feminizes or masculinizes the facial features for the purposes described in subparagraph (B).
+  >     - **(C)** Any plastic surgery that feminizes or masculinizes the facial or other physiological features for the purposes described in subparagraph (B).
   >     - **(D)** Any placement of chest implants to create feminine breasts for the purposes described in subparagraph (B).
   >     - **(E)** Any placement of fat or artificial implants in the gluteal region for the purposes described in subparagraph (B).
+  >     - **(F)** Any surgery to reconstruct the fixed part of the urethra, whether or not such surgery includes a metoidioplasty or a phalloplasty, for the purposes described in subparagraph (B).
-  >   - **(2)** *Chemical castration* The term “chemical castration” means administering, supplying, prescribing, dispensing, distributing, or otherwise conveying to an individual medications for the purposes described in paragraph (1)(B), including—
+  >   - **(2)** *Chemical castration* The term chemical castration means administering, supplying, prescribing, dispensing, distributing, or otherwise conveying to an individual medications for the purposes described in paragraph (1)(B), including—
   >     - **(A)** gonadotropin-releasing hormone (GnRH) analogues or other puberty-blocking drugs to stop or delay normal puberty;
   >     - **(B)** testosterone or other androgens to biological females at doses that are supraphysiologic to the female sex; and
   >     - **(C)** estrogen to biological males at doses that are supraphysiologic to the male sex.
-  >   - **(3)** *Biological sex* The term biological sex means the indication of male or female sex by reproductive potential or capacity, sex chromosomes, naturally occurring sex hormones, gonads, or internal or external genitalia present at birth.
+  >   - **(3)** *Biological sex* The term biological sex means, with respect to a person, the classification of the person as male or female at birth.
-  >   - **(4)** *Female genital mutilation* The term “female genital mutilation” means any procedure performed for non-medical reasons that involves partial or total removal of, or other injury to, the external female genitalia, and includes—
+  >   - **(4)** *Female genital mutilation* The term female genital mutilation means any procedure performed for non-medical reasons that involves partial or total removal of, or other injury to, the external female genitalia, and includes—
   >     - **(A)** a clitoridectomy or the partial or total removal of the clitoris or the prepuce or clitoral hood;
   >     - **(B)** excision or the partial or total removal (with or without excision of the clitoris) of the labia minora or the labia majora, or both;
   >     - **(C)** infibulation or the narrowing of the vaginal opening (with or without excision of the clitoris); or
   >     - **(D)** other procedures that are harmful to the external female genitalia, including pricking, incising, scraping, or cauterizing the genital area.
   >   - **(5)** *Minor* The term minor means any person under the age of eighteen years.
+  >   - **(6)** *Male* The term male means a person who naturally has, had, will have, or would have, but for a congenital anomaly, historical accident, or intentional or unintentional disruption, the reproductive system that at some point produces, transports, and utilizes sperm for fertilization.
+  >   - **(7)** *Female* The term female means a person who naturally has, had, will have, or would have, but for a congenital anomaly, historical accident, or intentional or unintentional disruption, the reproductive system that at some point produces, transports, and utilizes eggs for fertilization.

 - **(b)** *Clerical amendment* The table of sections for chapter 7 of title 18, United States Code, is amended by striking the item related to section 116 and inserting the following: